Various Android pictures on a wall at Google CES 2023 booth

 The S23 Ultra also has five cameras, all for specific photo-taking situations.
 Starting with the 200MP main (wide-angle) camera, this is what you’ll probably use the most if you’re not a selfie aficionado.
 Yes, you read that right: 200MP from a smartphone camera.
 It’s ready to stand and deliver the best quality you can get from an Android handset.

-And it’s not alone.
+And it's not alone.
 You also have access to a 12MP Ultra Wide camera, two 10MP telephoto lenses for distance, and a 12MP front-facing selfie cam.
-With the S23 Ultra, you can take any picture you’d want easily—though according to our sister site Review Geek’s Galaxy S23 Ultra review, they’re not always crystal clear:
+With the S23 Ultra, you can take any picture you'd want easily—though we found in our Galaxy S23 Ultra review that they're not always crystal clear.

-Performance, design, cameras—where’s the downside?
+Performance, design, cameras—where's the downside?
 Look to the price tag for one of the only drawbacks of the Galaxy S23 Ultra.
-You’ll have to shell out $1,200 for Samsung’s premium smartphone and more if you want upgrades to storage and RAM.
+You'll have to shell out more than a thousand dollars for Samsung's premium smartphone and more if you want upgrades to storage and RAM.

 However, for those searching for the best of the best in almost every handheld category, the S23 Ultra is worth the price of admission.